zomry1/Hystrix-Box/docs/_build/html/_sources/modules/decrypter/index.rst.txt

 Code
 ---------

-This module uses the :ref:`Decoders_label` Package
+| This module uses the :ref:`Decoders_label` Package to Decode the ciphertext.
+| And uses the :ref:`Evaluators_label` Package to evaluate each result plaintext.